dlpinheiro0012/Game_high_way_hell/README.md

 # Game_high_way_hell
 The game is based on the Bonus Stage from Street Fight 2.
 The objective is for the player to be the "faster clicker" and reach the goal as fast as they can.
-We made simple phases due to time restrictions.
+We made simple phases due to time restrictions and less knwoledge at C language.

 # Game_compile
 Install raylib on your PC: https://www.raylib.com/